contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 **Module template:** Here you can overwrite the standard module template.

-**The HTML Output** The frontend module generates the following HTML code:
+**The HTML Output** The front end module generates the following HTML code:

 ```html
 <!-- indexer::stop -->